rleap-project/dlplan/README.md

 ## 2. Features of the DLPlan-library

-The library consists of four components.
-Each having its own public header file, examples, tests, and python bindings.
+The library consists of five components.
+Each component has its own public header file, examples, tests, and python bindings.

 ### 2.1.
 Core

-The core component provides functionality for constructing and evaluating features for the class of problems Q. We included `guide.pdf` in the `docs` folder with further information regarding the available elements with a description of their syntax and semantics.
+The core component provides functionality for the construction an evaluation of domain-general state features based on description logics.

 ### 2.2.
 Generator

-The generator component provides functionality for automatically generating a set of features F with complexity at most k such that for each f,f' in F there exists a state s in Si such that f yields a different valuation on s than f'.
+The generator component provides functionality for automatically generating a set of domain-general state features that are distinguishable on a given finite set of states.

 ### 2.3.
 Policy

-The policy component allows to construct a policy and evaluate state pairs (s, s') on it.
+The policy component implements the general policy language.

 ### 2.4.
 State Space

-The state space component allows to generate state spaces from PDDL input files.
+The state space provides functionality for generating state spaces from PDDL.

+### 2.5.
+Novelty

+The novelty component provides functionality for width-based planning and learning.

 ### 3.1.
 Building the C++ Interface